Q1. Is MSc in Data science/Data Analytics same as ML/AI as some universities don’t have AI but Data Science?

 Q4.
 Which are the best universities for Master in Mahcine Learning and Aritificial Intelligence?
 There are many blog posts around top MS Data Science programs.
 But, I am unable to figure out the top MS Machine Learning / MS Artificial Intelligence programs.

 Data Science, Machine Learning (ML), Artificial Intelligence (AI), and Analytics are extremely inter-related.
 More often than not, candidates struggle to choose the right program at the Masters (MS) level.
-In this post, we will discuss some of the basic differences among themselves.
-Additionally, we will also discuss how to choose the right program and top universities for Masters in Machine Learning and Artificial Intelligence.
+In this post, we will discuss ms in business analytics vs ms in computer science, ms in machine learning and artificial intelligence etc. Additionally, we will also discuss how to choose the right program and top universities for Masters in Machine Learning and Artificial Intelligence.

 MS Data Science vs MS Machine Learning vs MS Analytics